RickKotlarz/PromptVault/README.md

 ---

-## Resume reviewing prompt - Basic
+## Resume reviewer - Basic
-- **Description:** Reviews and improves resumes for a specified role (such as Solution Engineer) by providing both detailed feedback and actionable rewrites optimized for recruiters and ATS systems.
+- **Description:** Reviews and improves resumes for a specified role (such as Solutions Engineer) by providing both detailed feedback and actionable rewrites optimized for recruiters and ATS systems.
-- **Instructions:** Update the variable `{{ROLE}} = Solution Engineer` with whatever the role you're trying to align with and run.
+- **Instructions:** Update the variable `{{ROLE}} = Solutions Engineer` with whatever the role you're trying to align with and run.
 - Note, that while not specific to AI, you can use [Google Career Dreamer](https://grow.google/career-dreamer/home) to explore adjacent roles and draft content for your LinkedIn "About" section.

 ```